Justice Departments outlines plans for crackdown on domestic terrorism

 The plan also calls for the improved sharing of threat information across all levels of government.

-A Senate report released last month found numerous intelligence failures ahead of the attack on the Capitol by supporters of former President Trump.
+A Senate report released last month found numerous intelligence failures ahead of the attack on the Capitol by supporters of former President Donald Trump.

 The FBI and other federal law enforcement have been widely criticized for not effectively passing along intelligence related to the Jan.
 6 attack.